Omicron could bring the worst surge of COVID yet in the U.S. — and fast

 So it's important to start taking precautions now — "tap on the brakes" — Meyers says, to avoid having to "slam on the brakes" later.

-"We need to prepare for the worst and hope for the best," says Alessandro Vespignani, a computational epidemiologist at Northeastern University who's also modeling possible impacts of omicron in the U.S.
+"We need to prepare for the worst and hope for the best," says Alessandro Vespignani, a computational epidemiologist at Northeastern University who's also modeling possible impacts of omicron in the United States.

 "That would be a completely different story.
 We don't know yet," he says.